 Judge issues temporary restraining order dictating conditions inside Broadview ICE facility

-A federal judge on Wednesday issued a temporary restraining order requiring federal authorities to maintain certain sanitary conditions inside the U.S. Immigration and Customs Enforcement facility in Broadview, while also guaranteeing detainees contact with their attorneys.
+A federal judge on Wednesday issued a temporary restraining order requiring federal authorities to improve sanitary conditions inside the U.S. Immigration and Customs Enforcement facility in Broadview, while also guaranteeing detainees contact with their attorneys.

-The order requires ICE to provide detainees at Broadview with clean bedding and sufficient space to sleep if they are held overnight; a shower at least every other day; clean toilet facilities; three full meals per day; a bottle of water with each meal; and adequate supplies of soap, toilet paper, and other hygiene products.
+The order requires ICE to provide detainees at Broadview with clean bedding and sufficient space to sleep if they are held overnight; a shower at least every other day; clean toilet facilities; three full meals per day; a bottle of water with each meal; adequate supplies of soap, toilet paper, and other hygiene products; and menstrual products and prescribed medications.

+"People shouldn't be sleeping next to overflowing toilets," U.S. District Judge Robert Gettleman said.
+"They should not be sleeping on top of each other."

-Holding cells also must be cleaned at least twice a day, and detainees must be provided access to a phone to contact an attorney.
+Holding cells also must be cleaned at least twice a day, and detainees must be provided free and private phone calls with their attorneys.
 Detainees also must be given a list of pro bono attorneys in English and Spanish upon arrival at the facility, along with interpreter services if needed.
 Detainees also must be listed on ICE's online detainee locator system as soon as they arrive at the Broadview facility.

+In a statement in response to the ruling, Department of Homeland Security Assistant Secretary Tricia McLaughlin said, "All detainees are provided with 3 meals a day, water, and have access to phones to communicate with their family members and lawyers.
+No one is denied access to proper medical care."

 The plaintiffs who brought the class-action lawsuit have argued conditions at the ICE facility are inhumane and require court intervention.